By Emerson Hough in 1918

 As a matter of fact, at about the time the Army had succeeded in subduing the last of the Indian tribes on the buffalo-range, the most of our Wild West history, at least so far as concerned the boldest adventure, was a thing of the past.
 It was easy to write of a past which every one now was too new, too ignorant, or too busy critically to remember.

-Even as early as 1866, Colonel Marcy, an experienced army officer and Indian-fighter, took the attitude of writing about a vanishing phase of American life.
-In his Army “Life on the Border,” he says:
+Even as early as 1866, Colonel Marcy, an experienced army officer, and Indian-fighter, took the attitude of writing about a vanishing phase of American life.
+In his Army “Life on the Border,” he said:

 A few years more and the prairie will be transformed into farms.
 The mountain ravines will be the abodes of busy manufacturers, and the gigantic power of American civilization will have taken possession of the land from the great river of the West to the very shores of the Pacific….
 The world is fast filling up.

 I trust I am not in error when I venture to place some value, however small, on everything which goes to form the truthful history of a condition of men incident to the advances of civilization over the continent — a condition which forms peculiar types of character, breeds remarkable developments of human nature — a condition also which can hardly again exist on this or any other continent, and which has, therefore, a special value in the sum of human history.”

 Such words as the foregoing bespeak a large and dignified point of view.
 No one who follows Marcy’s pages can close them with anything but respect and admiration.
 It is in books such as this, then, that we may find something about the last stages of the clearing of the frontier.

 Even in Marcy’s times, the question of our Government’s Indian policy was a mooted one.
 He himself as an Army officer looked at the matter philosophically, but his estimate of conditions was exact.
 Long ago as he wrote, his conclusions were such as might have been given forty years later.